hashicorp/terraform/website/source/docs/providers/dnsimple/r/record.html.markdown

 * `value` - (Required) The value of the record
 * `type` - (Required) The type of the record
 * `ttl` - (Optional) The TTL of the record
+* `priority` - (Optional) The priority of the record - only useful for some record types

 ## Attributes Reference